iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 The IDs of on-disc and RS1 import songs are already included within the program.

-An automatic backup file with a ".backup" extension is created in the same folder project file when the tool is run.
+An automatic backup file with a ".backup" extension is created in the same folder as the project file when the tool is run.
 You should always confirm that the profile can still be loaded after using the tool.

 ## Differences to the [Toolkit](https://www.rscustom.net/)